ekzhu/datasketch/README.rst

 | `MinHash LSH Ensemble`_   | MinHash                     | Containment Threshold  |
 +---------------------------+-----------------------------+------------------------+

-datasketch must be used with Python 2.7 or above and NumPy 1.11 or above.
-Scipy is optional, but with it the LSH initialization can be much faster.
+datasketch must be used with Python 2.7 or above, NumPy 1.11 or above, and Scipy.

 Note that `MinHash LSH`_ and `MinHash LSH Ensemble`_ also support Redis and Cassandra storage layer (see `MinHash LSH at Scale`_).